 THC is the psychoactive cannabinoid that is responsible for the “high” feeling that marijuana users experience.
 Cannabidiol (CBD) is a non-intoxicating cannabinoid that can provide many benefits of marijuana without mental interference.

 Endocannabinoids are molecules that the body produces naturally.
 These molecules bind to cannabinoid receptors to initiate specific actions.
 The body only creates endocannabinoids when it needs to.

 When introduced into the body, plant cannabinoids (phytocannabinoids) such as THC and CBD stimulate the cannabinoid receptors in the same way as the body’s own endocannabinoids do.
 This, in turn, triggers many natural reactions from the ECS.

-The endocannabinoid system in dogs and all other animals operate in the same way.
-Introducing external cannabinoids into the ECS triggers the same effects that the endocannabinoids do.
+The endocannabinoid system in dogs and all other animals operates in the same way.
+Introducing external cannabinoids into the ECS triggers the same effects that endocannabinoids do.

 THE FUNCTIONALITY OF THE ENDOCANNABINOID SYSTEM IN DOGS

 The full extent of how the Endocannabinoid System works in regulating certain functions of the body is not yet fully understood.
 Most of the research on the ECS has been done in humans or in laboratory animals.

 However, there is a growing and exciting amount of research on the role of the ECS in dogs.
 Researchers recognize this system for playing an important role in modulating the brain, the immune system, inflammation, the endocrine system, and the musculoskeletal system.

 Inflammation is the body’s natural response to damaged tissue or infection, but when this response is not controlled properly it can lead to chronic inflammation.
 Chronic inflammation is believed to be responsible for many diseases, including epilepsy and arthritis.